How to Write Blog Posts Faster (2,000+ Words Per Hour)

 This next point is rather subjective, but try not to overthink introductions and keep them short (similarly to this very article’s intro).

-And by short, I mean no more than two sentences if possible.
+And by short, I mean no more than two or three sentences if possible.
 Yes, really.

 If you think about it, anyone who’s reading about a particular subject does not need much convincing.

 This person already found your article and willingly clicked on it, which means they were already interested in the topic.

 For this reason, you don’t necessarily need to hook readers with your introduction as so many traditional writers would have you believe.

 There’s always an exception to the rule, and introductions can be incredibly important depending on the subject (and client) in question…